Necrominis/necrominis.github.io/README.md

 ## Features

 * Add page footer.
-* Create new icons for the properties: created, tags, manufacturers, and models.
 * Implement the clean argument's functionality.
 * Implement the directory argument's functionality.
 * Add a related posts gallery below post articles (ideally with the same tags/filters as the post itself).